Apantic/profilepostlimits/README.md

 Just set the necessary options in XenForo Options -> [A] Profile Post Limit

 ## Contributing
-We appreciate all contributions to this software to help improve FOSS software in XenForo.
+We appreciate all contributions.
 Just submit a pull request!

 ## XenForo Resource
 https://xenforo.com/community/resources/profile-post-limits.4916/

 ## Legal Stuff
-   Copyright 2016, Apantic Limited
+   Copyright 2016 nanocode

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.